unstoppableayush/Full-Stack-NextJS/README.md

 # 4 Signup user and custom OTP in NextJS

-- Worked on algorithm part in signup route.
+- Worked on algorithm part in signup route.gi